docker/docs/index.md

 </div>
 <div markdown="1" class="col-xs-12 col-sm-12 col-md-12 col-lg-6 block">

-## Docker Engine - Community
+## Install Docker Engine - Community

-Get started with Docker and experimenting with container-based apps.
 Docker Engine - Community is available on many platforms, from desktop to cloud to server.
 Build and share containers and automate the development pipeline from a single environment.
 Choose the Edge channel to get access to the latest features, or the Stable channel for more predictability.